I attended a virtual conference session sponsored by Novo Nordisk, but was not paid for this post. The thoughts and opinions voiced here are my own.

 Living through this pandemic, the media has used the phrase, “the science is evolving”, a few times.
 As scientists, we know that as more evidence emerges about a virus, strategies to control the spread and treat the disease change.
 The same is true in nutrition and obesity medicine.

 We now know that in many cases, obesity is a disease that causes dysfunction in the regulation of appetite.
-Practitioners should treat obesity as a disease, not a cosmetic issue or one of self control.
-It’s important that physicians be equipped with the tools, continuing education and resources that can support their patients with obesity.
+Perhaps it’s time for practitioners to consider that in some cases obesity acts as a disease, not a cosmetic issue or one of self control (calories in, calories out).
+It’s also important that physicians continue their education in this area, if they are to give passionate advice, (here are a few of the tools, continuing education and resources that can support their patients with obesity).

 Short-term solutions, frustrations with weight regain and shame, are just a few of the things that discourage people suffering with obesity from continuing to seek care.
+We know that behavior change is difficult, but it may be more than just getting to the point of “I am ready and I want to”.
 Emerging research indicates that our brains control a lot of the signals that physically tell us it’s time to eat, or stop eating.
-In obesity, this signaling system doesn’t work properly.Overeating is not always the culprit.
-The disease of obesity often causes overeating. #ChangingObesity Click To Tweet
+In obesity, it’s suggested that this signaling system doesn’t work properly.Overeating is not always the culprit.
+A dysfunction of appetite regulation in obesity often causes overeating. #ChangingObesity Click To Tweet

 Hormones and Appetite Regulation